JvanKatwijk/swradio-8/README.md

 3. Create the faad_drm library if you want to use the drm decoder.
-   To make life easy, the sources for the faad library are included in the source tree
+   To make life easy, the sources for the faad library are included in the source tree (packed).

    ```
    cd ./swradio-8
-   tar zxvf faad2-2.8.8
+   tar zxvf faad2-2.8.8.tar.gz
    cd faad2-2.8.8
    ./configure
    make